tr33m4n/utilities/README.md

 A simple configuration parser and provider.
 This class inherits all the functionality of a data collection, however when the class is instantiated it will aggregate config files into a nested configuration collection structure.
 Config paths can be passed to the constructor or defined by setting the global constant `ROOT_CONFIG_PATH`.
 The `ROOT_CONFIG_PATH` path will always take priority when parsing the files, so if you have a config file with the same name in the constructor path and the global path, the global will overwrite it.

+The config provider comes bundled with a PHP file adapter `\tr33m4n\Utilities\Config\Adapter\PhpFileAdapter`.
+An alternative file adapter can be passed when instantiating the class.

-A typical config file might look like:
+A typical config file using the default adapter might look like:
 ```php
 <?php
 // Filename: test1.php